 IPVanish is a U.S.-based VPN with a good app, secure connections, serviceable speeds, and enough features to please power users.

-- Power users can choose individual servers
+- Users can choose individual servers

 - Company runs its own network of servers

 - Drilling down to individual servers isn't as intuitive as it could be

 $10 eBay coupon for invited users